top of page

 Why I became a Celebrant

-I had never thought about becoming a Celebrant until one of my best friends died.
+until one of my best friends died.

 Her name was Pieta.

-She was one of the greatest people to ever grace the Earth and I miss her every day.
-I have her name tattooed on my wrist to remind me to make the most of every day, and to never take this life for granted.
+I have her name tattooed on my wrist to remind me to make the most of every opportunity, and to never take this life for granted - because she would have given anything to have lived.

-She taught me so many valuable life lessons and you can never understand the impact an individual has on another and how you really feel about that person until they are no longer here.
+You can never understand the impact an individual can have on another and how you really feel about that person -

 harry and janet.png